-She seems a naturally bendy baby, so it was good timing that we started yoga recently.
+She seems a naturally bendy baby, so it was good timing that we started mum and baby yoga recently.
 The sessions are split into half mum / half baby yoga, with lots of pelvic floor exercises for the mums – what else? – with gentle stretches and movement for the babies.

 I’ve always found it really hard to switch-off during yoga; I can’t stop thinking about a million other things, forget to breathe in the right places, and then spend a lot of time watching the clock for when it’ll be over (tell me it’s not just me?).
 I didn’t do pregnancy yoga as I knew I was easily distracted enough at that time, and would probably have spent the whole course thinking about when I could go to bed.

 However I’m really enjoying it this time round, especially as I do find it a lot more relaxing than I’d dared to hope.
 The baby exercises are cute and fun, and this week was monumental as it was the first session of a baby activity that Eliza hasn’t fed or cried during, or fallen asleep in (as happened during most of our previous baby massage sessions).